 With most suite solutions, it's difficult to continue using existing apps because the suite is meant to be an all-in-one platform and lacks straightforward integration with external systems.
 Replacing already established solutions or tools means a repeated investment and is very likely to create unnecessary friction.
 Using APIs, however, companies can integrate any existing apps they want when implementing their own best of breed DXP technology approach.

 Some integrated suites offer convenience, but more often than not companies will sacrifice on flexibility and adaptability.
 Of course, suites may promise a seamless interface and less reliance on IT for integrating additional tooling, but in reality, the majority of DXP implementations require customization to meet an organization's needs anyway.
 Therefore, Companies are losing trust in suite vendors to provide a fully-functional DXP that can adapt to rapidly changing digital innovations.
 Brands know best what their customers demand, so they’re starting to create their own DXPs.

 Brands Want to Build Their Own Ecosystem

 There's an increasing trend for brands to pick and choose which apps fit into their digital experience platforms themselves.
+One of the ways they’re doing this is by opting for an open source DXP that provides the flexibility to innovate without being locked into a specific vendor.
 It's unlikely that a vendor will have a suite of products that's the best at everything.
-That's why so many highly niche MarTech apps are being developed, and why companies are building best of breed digital experience platforms themselves.
+That's why so many highly niche MarTech apps are being developed, and why companies are building best-of-breed digital experience platforms themselves.

 When companies hand-pick the specific software that fits their needs, they can build a digital experience platform made up of individual components that are tailored to their business.
 These apps can be smaller and focused on what they do best.
 And if a particular app no longer meets the company's needs, it's easier to replace it.
 Suite solutions can't offer that level of flexibility and adaptability.